For any further inquiries please contact the Mo Ibrahim Foundation research team: [email protected]

-The IIAG is a relative index which takes into account the performance of all African countries.
+The IIAG is a relative index which takes into account the performance of the 54 African countries.
 This relativity means that a decline in rank does not necessarily depict worsening performance, as this movement can be the result of other countries performing relatively better.

 Last year xx country came rank xx in the IIAG.
 However, the data provided today (which looks back over several years) contradicts this result.
 Did you make a mistake?

 This is not a mistake.
 The structure and data of the IIAG are reviewed annually and revised when practical improvements are identified.
 This is in order to take into account new and better data, expert advice and the fact that some data sources revise historical data, based on new and more up-to-date information.
-As a result, when new historical data are made available, or the structure of the IIAG is strengthened, the entire data set is updated back to 2000.
-Users of the Index should therefore always refer to the most recent version of the IIAG data set.
+As a result, when new historical data are made available, or the structure of the IIAG is strengthened, the entire dataset is updated back to 2008.
+Users of the Index should therefore always refer to the most recent version of the IIAG dataset.

 Why are there no data for South Sudan before 2011?